 Short Fiction by Derek Perry

-I enjoyed learning a new skill so I joined a local U3A creative writers' group in south London which I continue to attend regularly.
-We are given writing exercises which we read out at meetings and are commented on by other group members.
-I am grateful to my fellow group members for their encouragement, and the guidance of the group leaders.
+I enjoyed this introduction to 'imaginitive' writing so I joined a local U3A Creative Writing Group in south London which I continue to attend regularly.
+We are given writing exercises to complete for each meeting which we read out for comments by other group members.
+I am grateful to my group for their encouragement, and the guidance of the group leaders.

-I present here some of the short fiction I have written for the group, with the occasional competition entry (as yet winning no prizes).
-Click on the title to access the complete item.
+I present here some of my short fiction, with the occasional competition entry (as yet winning no prizes).
+Click on the title to access each item.

 2023